HarryHinderson/UHC-Universal-Viewport/README.md

 ## Changelog

+#### v1.0.7
+- Added Feferi and Nepeta to the ministrife
+- Added caption for Karkat on page 5926
+- Gave Alt!Calliope her own name and icon
+- Added pages 9718 and 9719 to Nepeta's timeline
+- Characters now branch from Spritesplosions during the page in which they Spritesplode
+- Added Nepeta and Feferi to Ministrife

 #### v1.0.6
 - Removed deprecated files: colideact7.css, colideact7_nohover.css, and all files associated with the python compiler.
 - Added godtier dirk icon to post retcon dirk.